Position

 Histology Technician Job Description Sample

 A Histology Technician is responsible for preparing tissue samples for microscopic examination by pathologists.
-This role involves a series of meticulous processes to ensure the integrity and quality of the samples, which are crucial for accurate diagnosis and treatment planning.
+This role involves a series of meticulous steps to ensure that the tissue samples are properly processed, embedded, sectioned, and stained for accurate diagnosis.

 Responsibilities:

-• Operate and maintain histology equipment, including microtomes, tissue processors, and embedding centers.
+• Operate and maintain histology equipment, ensuring proper functionality and cleanliness.

 Qualifications